bamason2/ttc066-module/docs/notes/Section_7.md

 *Figure 24: Magnified view of the driveline response showing lash*

-It is possible to include lash in driveline models built in Simulink by using a las block.
+It is possible to include lash in driveline models built in Simulink by using a lash block.

 ### An Appropriate Model for the Tyre